Panchol211/Week9_IP_KNN_NB/README.md

 # Week9_IP_KNN_NB

-# The project is to analysis two dataset
+# The project is to analysis two dataset below

 Dataset 1 , the application of KNN model to predict the chance of someone surviing the tatanic acccident.

 Dataset 2, The application Naive Bayes model to predict if the email is a spam or not spam .